Billy Arce

-Billy Vladimir Arce Mina (born 12 July 1998) is an Ecuadorian footballer who plays either as a left winger or a forward for Atletico Nacional.
+Billy Vladimir Arce Mina (born 12 July 1998) is an Ecuadorian footballer who plays either as a left winger or a forward for FBF División Profesional club Bolívar.

 Club career

 Independiente del Valle

 Born in Esmeraldas, Arce finished his formation with Independiente del Valle, after playing for Emelec, CSCD Fedeguayas and CSCD La Paz.
 He made his first-team debut for the former on 5 February 2017, starting and scoring the game's only through a penalty kick in a home defeat of Deportivo Cuenca.

 On 25 November 2017, Arce scored a brace in a 4–1 home routing of Guayaquil City.
 He finished his first senior campaign with 12 goals in 39 appearances, being the club's second-best goalscorer behind Michael Estrada.

 Brighton & Hove Albion

 On 3 August 2018, Independiente del Valle confirmed Arce's transfer to Premier League side Brighton & Hove Albion.
 His new club officially announced the deal four days later, on a reported four-year contract.